marcelpetrick/DevNotes/BeenThereSeenThat/20251122_Google_DevFest_Munich/README.md

 * now go to carneiro.dev/track2
   * this resolves to https://codelabs.developers.google.com/codelabs/cloud-run/use-mcp-server-on-cloud-run-with-an-adk-agent#2
-* wqhy to deploy to cloud run?
+* why to deploy to cloud run?
-* creatr an agent workflow? tab 5
+* create an agent workflow? tab 5
   * deploy your own mcp server? (not have done this - because another lab)
   * goo.gle/aaiwcr-2 - for a public mcp server
   PROJECT_NUMBER=90783857331
 ----

-* P1: angety.py to check first: with the prompt
+* P1: agent.py to check first: with the prompt
-* p5: router agents: way different and more complex; tasks requests delegation: so a first agent is created; then a foodie-agent; specialist 3 is an agent for eevents ads guide;
+* p5: router agents: way different and more complex; tasks requests delegation: so a first agent is created; then a foodie-agent; specialist 3 is an agent for events ads guide;
 * wrap the agents as tools:

 * google cloud skills: carneiro.dev/skills -
-* go to https://www.skills.google/ - credits based courses; pay theorethically
+* go to https://www.skills.google/ - credits based courses; pay theoretically

 -----
-* feancisco riveros - empowering your vusiness with ai agents, pwc, emea giigle cloud architect
+* francisco riveros - empowering your business with ai agents, pwc, emea google cloud architect
 * welcome to the age tic era, what is ana eg tz ai agents in your wnteperisen dicover, build and eploy agents, ressoruxe and next ateps
 * we are in an era of ai innovation and adoption
 * multimodality, and agentic workflows
-* ai in the knwiledge frontier..how to ineract with infoemation..break down knowledge silos. get insights
+* ai in the knowledge frontier..how to interact with information..break down knowledge silos. get insights
-* ai agents trandform how organization operate across indsutries
+* ai agents transform how organizations operate across industries
 *   * adoption lags: only 17 percent have embedded agents. where clear benefits
     * cost savings, faster decisions, better expe7rnces
     * prolblem are the people un technand trust: 50perxent aof ezecutives say their operations will be unregnonizable un 2 years